FidelusAleksander/ghcertified/content/questions/foundations/question-024.md

 ---
 archetype: "questions"
 title: "Question 024"
-question: "What are the diffences between GitHub Copilot Individual and GitHub Copilot Business?"
+question: "What are the differences between GitHub Copilot Individual and GitHub Copilot Business?"
 draft: false
 ---